-The option needs the addition of 6 M12 galvanised bolts with washers and nylon locking nuts.
+The option needs you to provide 6 M12 galvanised bolts with washers and nylon locking nuts.

 Adjustment ability

 There are 4 adjustment horizontal positions.
 The bolts locate in one of these and the other pair of bolts go in slotted holes, allowing the roller/wedge to swing up/down for vertical adjustment.